-Dec.
-3 – The new issue of China Briefing Magazine, titled Revisiting China’s Value-Added Tax Reform, is out now and will be temporarily available as a complimentary PDF download on the Asia Briefing Bookstore throughout the month of December.
+SHANGHAI – The new issue of China Briefing Magazine, titled Guide to the Shanghai Free Trade Zone, is out now and will be temporarily available as a complimentary PDF download on the Asia Briefing Bookstore throughout the month of March.

 This year has seen some exciting changes in China’s foreign investment landscape as the government explores new ways to lessen previous restrictions on doing business in China.
 Most recently, the Shanghai Free Trade Zone (FTZ), seen as the testing ground of China’s economic reforms, has garnered a lot of attention.
 We along with many foreign investors are very interested to see what opportunities and benefits it will offer.
 To this end, we have been in close contact with officials in the Zone to learn about its establishment procedures and preferential policies available to various industries in the zone.
 Continue reading